utsavtulsyan/my-personal-assistant/README.md

 # My personal assistant
 This is a simple implementation of a personal assistant that can read all the documents and answer queries on it.

-It is safe to use with confidential data, as this does not send your data to any thir party server, all your data is processed locally.
+It is safe to use with confidential data, as this does not send your data to any third party server, all your data is processed locally.

 > DISCLAIMER: It is very prone to hallucination, and context muddling.
 Only for demonstration purpose.
 No warranty or guarantee.